DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Introduction

-The rest of the paper is organized as follows. \cref{sec:theory} provides the classification of existing \direct-type algorithms and describes in more detail algorithms implemented within our toolbox.
-The parallel scheme used in the implementation of some parallel algorithms is also discussed here. \toolbox{} toolbox is introduced and described in \cref{sec:tooblox}.
-The detailed computational study of the \toolbox{} toolbox using classical global optimization test and engineering design problems are presented in \cref{sec:experimentstests,sec:aplications}, respectively.
+The rest of the paper is organized as follows. \cref{sec:theory} provides the classification of existing \direct-type algorithms and describes the algorithms implemented within our toolbox in more detail.
+The parallel scheme used in implementing some algorithms is also discussed here. \toolbox{} toolbox is introduced and described in \cref{sec:tooblox}.
+The detailed computational study of the \toolbox{} toolbox using classical global optimization test and engineering design problems \directlib~\cite{DIRECTGOLibZenodov1.0} are presented in \cref{sec:experimentstests,sec:aplications}, respectively.
 Finally, in \cref{sec:conclusions}, we conclude the work and discuss the possible future directions.